Pond-International/sybil_demo_pipeline/README.md

-# Sybil Attack Address Detection Demo pipeline
+# Sybil Attack Address Detection Demo Pipeline

 ## Description
 This is a machine learning demo example, convenient for beginners to learn and compete